vivaria/edisonrul.ing/docs/source/cards/appointer-of-the-red-lotus.md

-# APPOINTER OF THE RED LOTUS
+# Appointer Of The Red Lotus

 > Pay 2000 Life Points and reveal all cards in your hand.
 Look at your opponent's hand and select 1 card.
 Remove that card from play until the End Phase of your opponent’s next turn.